-Tyler is currently working on several new projects - writing his first feature film and has just completed writing a dramatic apocalyptic teaser.
-He will be directing a short film written by 4 Canadian published and award-winning playwrights and screenwriters.
-Earlier this year he performed as a lead in a Mockumentary feature film shot in Victoria, BC and has been cast in another professional film being shot in British Columbia this coming May.
-Tyler has also confirmed the option to adapt a book into a screenplay and feature film (The Hunt, by Jason Dickson).
+Tyler is currently working on several new projects, having recently completed writing his feature screenplay.
+He has written a treatment/spec pilot episode for a television series currently in the process of being pitched, and is about to begin pre-production for a dramatic apocalyptic film (PoC) he finished writing this year.
+With enough funding he hopes to also be directing a short film written by 4 Canadian published and award-winning playwrights and screenwriters.
+Tyler has confirmed the option to adapt a book into a screenplay and feature film (The Hunt) written by Jason Dickson.

-He has teamed up with a professional puppeteer and puppet builder, Kristi Ann Holt of Anarkiti, to direct an original fictional story into a short film, written and puppeteered by Kristi Ann Holt.
+He has teamed up with professional puppeteer and puppet builder, Kristi Ann Holt of Anarkiti to direct an original fictional story into a short film, written and puppeteered by Kristi Ann Holt.

 Tyler is represented by Meridian Artists.